adriantorrie/flask_mega_tutorial/README.md

   * `activate flask_mega`
   * `where python`
   * Write down the location of the `python.exe` path for your new `flask_mega` environment, it should be something similar to: `C:\Users\<user>\MiniConda3\envs\flask_mega\python.exe`

+# Setup ST3 to work with virtual environment

 * Create a folder (replace `<user>` with your user name)
   * `C:\Users\<user>\AppData\Roaming\Sublime Text 3\Packages\flask_mega`